Jfeatherstone/GameOff2018/README.md

 both of which will be need to be used to complete levels.
 At the moment, there will hopefully be enemies, but we'll see as the game progresses.

+The game is being written in C++17, using SFML as the framework for basic window/sound/etc. functions.

 All art will be original and created on my piskel account linked below!

 [Piskel link!](https://www.piskelapp.com/user/4977014434955264)